 Controlling it will take years of hard work and dedication but there are proven methods – we’ve successfully used them on other reserves in the region.
 It just requires ownership of the issue and time to implement good land management practices.

-Further biological and archaeological studies are planned for 2022 to increase our understanding of the conservation and cultural values of the site.
+Further biological and archaeological studies are planned, to increase our understanding of the conservation and cultural values of the site.

 The Dja Dja Wurrung’s Martinga kuli (Ancestors) have cared for this place for many generations.
 It’s an important cultural site, especially for the Yung Balug clan.